* This is the Professional Version. *

 The 7 histologic subtypes of IIP in decreasing order of frequency are

-Idiopathic pulmonary fibrosis (identified histologically as usual interstitial pneumonia—see Idiopathic Pulmonary Fibrosis)
+Idiopathic pulmonary fibrosis (identified histologically as usual interstitial pneumonia—see page Idiopathic Pulmonary Fibrosis)

-Respiratory bronchiolitis–associated interstitial lung disease (RBILD—see Respiratory Bronchiolitis–Associated Interstitial Lung Disease)
+Respiratory bronchiolitis–associated interstitial lung disease (RBILD—see page Respiratory Bronchiolitis–Associated Interstitial Lung Disease)

 These subtypes are characterized by varying degrees of interstitial inflammation and fibrosis.
 All cause dyspnea; diffuse abnormalities on high-resolution CT(HRCT); and inflammation, fibrosis, or both on biopsy.
 The subtypes are important to distinguish, however, because they have different clinical features (see Key Features of Idiopathic Interstitial Pneumonias) and respond differently to treatment.